FORBES ASKS 6 EXPERTS

 Home prices have been trending up since 2012, surpassing their pre-recession peaks early last year.
 This trend has lost steam recently, but it has not reversed as some experts thought.
 For instance, just last March prices jumped 7% over 2017.
 This year, prices rose just 3.7% annually.
 That slowdown in price appreciation is helping would-be buyers afford the home of their dreams.
 Experts warn that house prices aren’t done rising yet, something homeowners are happy about.

-“Across the nation, home buyers are benefitting from lower-than-anticipated mortgage rates, rising wages and a relative slowdown in house price appreciation,” First American’s Kushi said.
+“Across the nation, home buyers are benefiting from lower-than-anticipated mortgage rates, rising wages and a relative slowdown in house price appreciation,” First American’s Kushi said.
 “Despite the affordability boost, rising demand against limited inventory of homes for sale means acceleration in house price appreciation may be on the horizon.”

 This theory is supported by the most recent Home Price Index Predictions from CoreLogic which predicts that by May of 2020, we’ll see a 5.6% rise in home prices.